bjmfactory/bbox-mvp/README.md

 # Brevity Box

-## Link sharing for people who don't have much to say
+## A social network for people who don't have much to say
-You can save 3 links here.
-That's it.
+You can share your favorite 3 links here.
+And you can look at 3 links that other people have saved.

 ## Summary
 Brevity Box is a place where you can link to your current 3 favorite places on the Internet.
 You may be saying to yourself, "3 is way too many."
-To that we would say, "You can use only 1 if you want."
+To that we would say, "You don't have to use all 3."

 ## Problem: There are too many links.
 Have you noticed that there are quite a few links out there?
 It's overwhelming.